aaronlab/Unlocker/README.md

   - This is the threshold for the action.
   - When the user swipe the slider more than the percentage of this value in the screen, the action closure will be triggered.

+- `foregroundColor: Color = .primary,`:

+  - This is the foreground color of the slider

 - `completion: (() -> Void)? = nil`:
   - This closure action will be triggered by the slider.